 Under applicable SEC rules (Exchange Act Rules 13a-15(c) and 15d-15(c)) management is required to evaluate any changes in internal control over financial reporting that occurred during each fiscal quarter that materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
 As discussed in Item 9A of our Annual Report on Form 10-K for the year ended December 31, 2016, we have undertaken remedial actions to address the material weakness in our internal control over financial reporting over the licensing and provisioning of software by enhancing the design of our controls to now require our development team to formalize and sign-off testing procedures currently in place to ensure documentation is sufficient for compliance purposes.
-We believe necessary remedial actions to our control environment are now in place, however, the enhancements to our control environment have not been in place for a sufficient period of time to allow us to conclude that the control environment is effective as of March 31, 2017.
+Our enhanced controls were operational for the three months ended June 30, 2017, however, the material weakness cannot be considered remediated until (i) the control has operated for a sufficient period of time and (ii) management has concluded, through testing, that the control is operating effectively.
+We expect that the material weakness will be remediated in the second half of fiscal year 2017.